hyperledger/aries-rfcs/features/0592-indy-attachments/README.md

 #### Notes on Encoding Claims

 - In converting any string integer to an integer, leading 0s in the string are (by definition) not part of the integer.
-They leading 0's remain in the (untouched) `raw` value.
+The leading 0's remain in the (untouched) `raw` value.
 - The use of AnonCreds predicates, such as proving "older than 21" based on a date of birth claim without sharing the date of birth, is based on an expression involving the `encoded` value.
 Thus, only `raw` integers or string integers can be used in AnonCreds predicates.

 ## Implementations